-Our company is offering a maximum of 27,397,260 Offered Shares on a "best-efforts" basis, at a fixed price of \$0.30 to \$1.15 per Offered Share (to be fixed by post-qualification supplement).
+Our company is offering a maximum of 27,397,260 Offered Shares on a "best-efforts" basis, at a fixed price of \$0.24 per Offered Share.
 There is no minimum purchase requirement for investors in this offering.
-This offering will terminate at the earliest of (a) the date on which the maximum offering has been sold, (b) the date which is one year from this offering being qualified by the SEC or (c) the date on which this offering is earlier terminated by us, in our sole discretion.
+This offering will terminate at the earliest of (a) the date on which the maximum offering has been sold, (b) March 11, 2025 or (c) the date on which this offering is earlier terminated by us, in our sole discretion.